-In September, GRAHAM began a ten-week programme to construct a specially designed timber barn for use in a salt environment as part of its ‘Hard FM building fabric planned and reactive maintenance works, and multi-trade planned works, contract’ with Croydon Council.
+In September, we began a ten-week programme to construct a specially designed timber barn for use in a salt environment as part of its ‘Hard FM building fabric planned and reactive maintenance works, and multi-trade planned works, contract’ with Croydon Council.

 (Pictured): Work in progress as the salt barn begins to take shape